COMMON BRAND(S): Teveten HCT

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US -

-Hydrochlorothiazide may make you more sensitive to the sun.
-Avoid prolonged sun exposure, tanning booths and sunlamps.
-Use a sunscreen and wear protective clothing when outdoors.
+This medication may make you more sensitive to the sun.
+Limit your time in the sun.
+Avoid tanning booths and sunlamps.
+Use sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you get sunburned or have skin blisters/redness.

-This medication is not recommended for use during pregnancy due to the risk for harm to an unborn baby.
+This medication is not recommended for use during pregnancy.
+It may harm an unborn baby.
 Consult your doctor for more details.
 (See also Warning section.)

 See also How to Use and Precautions sections.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room immediately.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include unusually fast or slow heartbeat, severe dizziness, fainting.
+Symptoms of overdose may include: severe dizziness, fainting.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip themissed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.